ALD vs Labradoodle

 The multi-generation Australian Labradoodle for us is perfection!
 These dogs have a variety of breeds in their background (primarily Labrador, Poodle, and Spaniel breeds to name a few - all of which are purebred dogs registered with CKC or AKC) allowing for a broader gene pool and the ability to create a purebred breed of dog.
 If multi-generation Australian Labradoodles were accepted by CKC, all our dogs would be considered to be purebred Labradoodles.

-All Teddybear Labradoodles have multi-generation Australian Labradoodles in their pedigrees for multiple generations without infusions of other breeds.
+All Teddybear Labradoodles have multi-generational Australian Labradoodles in their pedigrees for multiple generations without infusions of other breeds.
 All of our parent “pairings” are “trial-mated” using a database that assesses genetic diversity.
 This produces a coefficient of inbreeding, where we ensure it is sufficiently low to limit the risk of two unknown recessive genes being inherited.